nasa/ziggy/doc/user-manual/data-receipt-execution.md

   - No files showed up that are not expected.
   - The files that showed up were not somehow corrupted in transit.
 - Whoever it was that delivered the files may require a notification that there were no problems with the delivery, so data receipt needs to produce something that can function as the notification.
 - The data receipt process needs to clean up after itself.
-In a nutshell, this means that there is no chance that a future data receipt operation fails because of some debris left from a prior data receipt operation, and that there is no chance that a future data receipt operation will inadvertently re-import files that were already imported.
+This means that there is no chance that a future data receipt operation fails because of some debris left from a prior data receipt operation, and that there is no chance that a future data receipt operation will inadvertently re-import files that were already imported.

 The integrity of the delivery is supported by an XML file, the *manifest*, that lists all of the delivered files and contains size and checksum information for each one.
 After a successful import, Ziggy produces an XML file, the *acknowledgement*, that can be used as a notification to the source of the files that the files were delivered and imported without incident.
 The cleanup is managed algorithmically by Ziggy.